umamiMike/ttt/README.md

 I have wanted to explore connecting  distributed clients using an event-driven system.

 I use big frameworks a ton.
-For a change I wanted to back to buildng things from the ground up, with as few 3rd party libraries as possible.
+For a change I wanted to go back to buildng things from the ground up, with as few 3rd party libraries as possible.
+This is meant to demo  concepts of an `event-driven` system there are two topics :
+- "game/move" which the clients use to communicate with the backend and
+- "game/state" for the backend to respond to all connected clients.

+all the state of the game is managed on the backend side, and is **published** to the clients who, in turn, update their own state accordingly.

-This is meant to demo illustrating, the concepts of an `event-driven` This is far from what I would consider complete, but it functions.
+This is far from what I would consider complete, but it functions as a happy path demo.

 ## Design Choices: